-We get many questions about how we attribute the influence of content on goals, how we calculate our attribution score and how we know which content to recommend.
-To help clear some of the fog, here’s an overview of our attribution methodology and principles:
+We get many questions about how we attribute the influence of content to goals, how we calculate our attribution score, and how we know which content to recommend.
+To help clear some of the fog, following is an overview of our attribution methodology and principles.

-The basic question attribution systems are designed to answer are which sources or events at certain points of the customer journey have caused other events later on that journey.
-TrenDemon is designed to answer a more specific kind of attribution question – how well is content influencing users to move forward in their journey towards the desired business objective and which items and assets are the most influential.
+The basic question answered by attribution systems is: which sources or events at certain points in the customer journey have caused other events later on in that journey?
+But TrenDemon is designed to answer more specific questions:

-Divide and Conquer – Identify your content areas from the rest of the site.
-This first step helps segment your site to its different areas.
-This distinction helps us focus our content marketing related questions to the relevant parts of the site.
-For example, your site may contain a blog, product pages and a pricing area.
-Analyzing all of these pages, in the same way, will make it harder to draw specific conclusions regarding the performance of the blog.
+Divide and Conquer – The first steps are to identify the content areas within the site and then segment the site according to different areas.
+This distinction helps us focus our content marketing questions on the relevant parts of the site.
+For example, your site may contain a blog, product pages, and a pricing area.
+Analyzing all of these pages in the same way will make it harder to draw specific conclusions regarding the performance of the content located in the blog.

-Define Clear Objectives – Set which events in the customer journeys indicate a successful one.
-In some cases, this means connecting to another system which lays beyond the website, like the CRM.
-The deeper the dots which you can connect, the deeper the insight you can derive.
+Define Clear Objectives – Set which events in the customer journey indicate success.
+In some cases, this means connecting to another system apart from the website, like CRM.
+The more events and goals you set, the more informative the attribution score will be.

-Content to Goals – If the content is king then context is a god.
+Going From Content To Goals – If the content is king, then context is a god.
 We measure every piece of content in relation to every business goal set.
-The attribution score of a page is calculated for each of those goals since a given article can be great for getting people to sign up for a newsletter, but less effective for influencing a purchase decision.
+The attribution score of a page is calculated for each of these goals since a given article can be great for getting people to sign up for a newsletter, but less effective for influencing a purchase decision.

-Journeys, Not Funnels – We look at the customer journey as a way of connecting information about how users engage with content on their way to a goal.
-By looking at people, not only outcomes, we can ask deeper questions on how content assets are influencing behavior, from the micro level to the very macro.
+Journeys, Not Funnels – We look at the customer journey as a way of connecting information about how users engage content with their online path towards a goal.
+By looking at people, and not only outcomes, we can ask deeper questions about how content assets are influencing behavior, from the micro to the macro level.

-> Quantitative Presence – In how many successful journeys did the page participate in?
+> Quantitative Presence – In how many successful journeys did the page participate?

 > Qualitative Presence – What is the success rate of the page in journeys?